airrickdunfield/beat-tapes/README.md

 ### Author

-This project was built by **Airrick Dunfield** as part of the MDIA 4294 course.
+This project was built by **Airrick Dunfield** as part of the MDIA 4294 Web Scripting Course.